Vithushan-U/Python/README.md

 Despite a decline in the number of reporting farms, farm revenue, expenses, and total capital have steadily increased.
 This suggests that while fewer farms operate, the sector remains financially strong.

 ## How to Access the Notebook
-Please click on the Google Colab notebook in the repository files to explore the full analysis.
+Please refer to the Google Colab notebook available in the files section of this repository.
+It contains a detailed breakdown of the analysis process, the Python code used, and the visualizations generated